Adigorla/PCNN/README.md

 First, please install any required packages, and make sure you are using *Tensorflow 2.0 alpha*

+The main packages necessary to run the code are:
+Tensorflow 2.0
+NumPy
+Mahotas

 In tf_prac1.py, we have implemented a simple convolutional neural network composed of 32 conv. filters with 3x3 kernels followed by two dense layers.
 This is the "control" to which we are comparing our PST neural network.

 In pst_m1.py, we have implemented a neural network that has a single PST layer followed by two dense layers, trained with gradient descent.